 A freelancer's guide to expenses

 As a freelance or self-employed individual, the expenditure you incur is likely to fall within one of three categories: Capital, Business or Private.
-Part two of this guide to expenses will examine each category.
-But the most common expenses for which the self-employed may claim a deduction for, and the necessary record-keeping requirements, are as follows, according to Paul Spindler, a partner at chartered accountancy firm Kingston Smith LLP.
+In this freelancer's guide to expenses, the following is covered by Paul Spindler, a partner at chartered accountancy firm Kingston Smith LLP: the most common expenses for which the self-employed may claim a deduction for, and the necessary record-keeping requirements, as well as the three categories in which the expenditure falls.

 Use of Home

 A deduction may be available for reasonable use of home as your office.
 The deduction must be based on a reasonable basis.
 For example, if you use one of the four rooms in your house as an office for a full normal working week, you could claim a deduction of 25% of eligible and relevant home costs.

 - Gas, electricity, metered water rates, Council Tax, Insurance;